Calliope Tatti: Nursing and public service

-She participated to a great number of charitable associations with considerable social service in Thessaloniki.
-She served as vice-president and later chairman of the “-Phoenix” charitable association (1933-1941) and the "Philoptochos Fraternity of Thessaloniki ladies" (1940-1950).

-She offered a great deal of her own financial resources for the relief of her fellow-citizens during the starvation period of the German occupation (1941–1944).
+Tatti later took part in a number of charitable associations in Thessaloniki.
+She served as vice-president and later chairman of the Phoenix charitable association from 1933 to 1941, and of the Philoptochos Fraternity of Thessaloniki Ladies from 1940 to 1950.
+During the German occupation of Greece, she used her personal resources to support residents of the city during the starvation period (1941–1944).